devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <hr>

-- You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev) or mail me-> saidev949@gmail.com
+Inform me, If there is any error / spelling mistakes in the Installation or any where...

- Inform me, If there is any error / spelling mistake in the Installation or any where...
+- You can contact me throught [facebook](https://www.facebook.com/sai.dev.92317) , [telegram](https://t.me/Pappusaidev) or mail -> saidev949@gmail.com

 ## My sincere thanks to**

 - [Acidanthera](https://github.com/acidanthera)